mmar80/base-i3-dotfiles/README.md

 - What about Alacritty?

 Alacritty install is optional but if you're transitioning to Sway you'll need a terminal emulator that supports Wayland, which rxvt does not.

+- What is the color theme?

+Seoul256 by junegunn.